jacobdwatters/Java-Linear-Algebra/README.md

 # Java-Linear-Algebra

-This is a mostly complete linear algebra library for dense real and complex matrices and vectors.
+This is a mostly complete linear algebra library for dense real and complex matrices and vectors implemented.
 This library allows the user do the following and more:

 - Create of complex numbers